 During Ozil's first season, Arsenal beat Hull City in the 2014 FA Cup final, which ended a nine-year wait for a trophy.

 In his second season, a knee injury kept Ozil out of action for three months.
 However, he scored and provided two assists as Arsenal eased past Aston Villa to secure back-to-back FA Cup titles.

 The 2015/16 campaign was a successful one for the German as he was voted Arsenal's Player of the Season and was the Premier League's top assist provider (19).

-The following year, Ozil won Arsenal's Goal of the Season award in October 2016, when his brilliant solo goal against Ludogorets ensured a 3-2 victory.
+The following year, Ozil won Arsenal's Goal of the Season award thanks to a brilliant solo goal against Ludogorets in a 3-2 victory.

-Ozil signed a new three-year deal in early 2018, making him Arsenal's highest-paid player in the club's history.
-But his form dipped and he was left out of the Arsenal squad for several matches after his relationship with manager Unai Emery weakened.
+Ozil signed a new three-year deal in early 2018, making him the highest-paid player in the club's history.
+But his form dipped and he was left out of the Arsenal squad for several matches after his relationship with manager Unai Emery deterioated.